shelldweller/django-snippets/README.txt

 ABOUT
 =====

-django-snippets enables content managers to maintain small chunks of text on various pages on your web site.
+django-snippets enables content managers to maintain small chunks of text embedded on other pages (i.e., includes out of database).

-One way to tackle this is to simply put appropriate texts into your template.
-This however presents a couple challenges.
-First, you need to re-upload your template pages each time you want to change that content.
-Secondly, there is no easy way to delegate content management of those embedded snippets.
-Django-snippets aims to address both of these issues.

 INSTALLATION
 ============

-As always: simply put django_snippets on your python search path and add `snippets` to your list of `INSTALLED_APPS`.
-Then run syncdb command.
+python setup.py install

 USAGE
 =====